bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 > earlier papers on your own hardware

-Actually, the bulk of the work was measuring the `3^N` lattice for synth, which Greenman (pldi'22) did not measure.
-That work measured two `2^N` lattices (deep and shallow separately) for this large benchmark but not its full `3^N` lattice.
-That work also did not measure `3^N` lattices for the rest of the large benchmarks from GTP.
+Actually, the bulk of the work was measuring the `3^N` lattice for synth, which Greenman (pldi'22) neither reported nor measured (personal comm.).
+The paper reports on two `2^N` lattices (deep and shallow separately) for one large benchmark.
+It reports nothing concerning measurements of `3^N` lattices for the rest of the large benchmarks from GTP.

-We also spent significant time collecting profiling data that previous work did not collect.
+In addition, this submission also required the collection of profiling data, which previous work neither collected nor reported.

-A separate issue is that in the last year there have been a number of performance improvements in Typed Racket, and those change the performance profiles of some of the benchmarks.
+Separately, the last year saw a number of significant performance improvements to Typed Racket.
+These improvements change the performance profiles of several of the benchmarks.

 ### 3. Concern that the rational programmer obfuscates a simple method (Review A)